 Direct approach access to the building.
-An Intercom, 'key coded/ FOB' Security Door (850mm wide) entry system with FRS override switch, leading into a lift lobby, incorporating two FED, and a FD60S enclosed Electrical Intake Cupboard and riser.
+An Intercom, 'key coded/ FOB' Security Door (880mm wide) entry system with FRS override switch, leading into a lift lobby, incorporating one FED.
+A FD30s enclosed Electrical Intake Cupboard is accessed externally.

-The GF lobby has a PIB, fire safety information signage and notice board.
-FD60s SC, doors separating the concrete core MoE staircase on all floors.
-Two flats on each floor.
-FED are opposite one another, 4m apart.
-All travel distances between FED and a place of relative safety (nearest compartment FD) are 5m.
+The GF lobby has a PIB, fire safety information signage and a notice board.
+Three flats on each floor.
+All travel distances between FED and the MoE staircase are <9m.